 How should I store the peppers after opening?

 If you managed not to finish the whole jar, you should store the peppers in the fridge within a few days after opening.
 The oil will likely coagulate from the refrigeration, so you can just set the jar out and let return to room temp an hour or so before eating again.
-You can also put the jar in the microwave for about 25 seconds to bring the olive oil back to a more liquid consistency.
+You can also run the jar under hot tap water to bring the olive oil back to a more liquid consistency.
 You can definitely eat them straight from the fridge, but we usually prefer the peppers at room temp.

 What’s the shelf life of the peppers?

 Unopened jars should last at least 3 years, but the date is set for 2 years on the jar.

 What should I do with the oil in the jar after I finish the peppers?